-The Authority has purchased liability insurance coverage to protect it from claims alleging damages and injuries caused by automobile accidents, damaged utilities, construction, and other activities.
+The Authority has purchased liability insurance coverage to protect it from claims alleging damages and injuries caused by automobile accidents, damaged utilities, construction, cyber and other activities.
 Limits of \$100,000 have been secured in excess of a self-insured retention of \$1,000 for each occurrence.
 Public Officials' liability insurance has been secured with limits of \$20,000 in excess of a deductible of \$250 per claim.
+Additional insurance includes professional liability, which provides protection for errors or omissions arising from engineering, consulting or testing services provided to third parties for a fee.
+Crime & Fidelity/Employee insurance provides dishonesty coverage and miscellaneous crime coverages.
+Fiduciary liability provides protection for wrongful acts that are actually or allegedly caused by trustees and employees of the DC Water sponsored Employee Benefit Plans.